Asian American activism: Background of early activism

 Anti-Asian racism and violence were not limited to Chinese immigrants because later Japanese, Korean, Indian and Filipino immigrants were also treated with similar hostility and hate and subjected to attacks by the white-dominated American society.
 For instance, with the popularization of the "Yellow Peril" narrative, multiple Japanese restaurants and bathhouses were vandalized by a group of white supremacists in San Francisco in May 1907.
 In the same year in Bellingham, Washington, about 200 South Asian workers were evicted from their own houses and put into jail by a mob of white men.
 In 1913, when eleven Korean laborers arrived in Hemet, California by train, a mob of over a hundred furious white men threatened to use violence to force the laborers to leave the town, mistaking them for Japanese.
 Similarly, acts of violence against Filipino Americans also increased in the late 1920s when an attack on a Filipino dance hall in Watsonville by 400 white men was sparked by the publication of a photograph that showed a white teenage girl embracing a Filipino man.

-In the face of extensive racial violence and exclusion in the United States, Asians have not been passive or submissive to the status quo.
+In the face of extensive racial violence and exclusion in the United States, Asian Americans have not been passive or submissive to the status quo.
 Despite the socioeconomic and political restrictions which were imposed on them, they have constantly sought to find different means to challenge white supremacy and resist racism.
-Asian Americans lamented the harsh regulations and discrimination which had been imposed upon them by the Chinese Exclusion Act (1882 – 1943) and the Angel Island Immigration Station (1910 – 1940).
+Asian Americans lamented the harsh regulations and discrimination which had been imposed upon them by the Chinese Exclusion Act (1882–1943) and the Angel Island Immigration Station (1910–1940).
 Angel Island detainees turned to silent protests by writing poetry, often bitter and angry in nature, on the walls.
 They also constantly challenged the exclusion laws by bringing cases to court and arguing for equal rights.
 Moreover, in face of labor exploitation, Asian laborers went on strikes and protests to demand higher pay and better working conditions.
 Although the Asian American identity did not develop until the 1960s, different Asian ethnic groups formed their own social and political groups to fight against discrimination and exclusion.